opengl-tutorials/ogl/beginners-tutorials/tutorial-1-opening-a-window/index.markdown

 # Opening a window

 Finally !
 OpenGL code !
 Well, not really.
-All tutorials show you the "low level" way to do things, so that you can see that no magic happens.
-But this part is actually very boring and useless, so we will use GLFW, an external library, to do this for us instead.
+Many tutorials show you the "low level" way to do things, so that you can see that no magic happens.
+But the "open a window" part is actually very boring and useless, so we will use GLFW, an external library, to do this for us instead.
 If you really wanted to, you could use the Win32 API on Windows, the X11 API on Linux, and the Cocoa API on Mac; or use another high-level library like SFML, FreeGLUT, SDL, ... see the [Links](http://www.opengl-tutorial.org/miscellaneous/useful-tools-links/) page.

 Ok, let's go.
 First, we'll have to deal with dependencies : we need some basic stuff to display messages in the console :